-The results of our auditing procedures disclosed an instance of noncompliance, which is described in the accompanying schedule of findings and questioned costs as item #2019-001.
-Our opinion on state compliance is not modified with respect to this matter.
+The results of our auditing procedures disclosed instances of noncompliance, which are described in the accompanying schedule of findings and questioned costs as item #2020-001.
+Our opinion on state compliance is not modified with respect to these matters.

 Galt Joint Union Elementary School District's response to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs and corrective action plan.
 Galt Joint Union Elementary School District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.